RezaMa80/FPGA-Prototyping-by-VHDL-Examples---Solutions-of-Suggested-Experiments/README.md

 * GeneratorRandom01.do

   Some testbenches read the file "random01.txt" to use randomly generated zeros and ones.
 To create "random01.txt" use `do GeneratorRandom01.do` then enter the number of bits to generate.

+## Useful Results
+Durring the completion this repository, I wrote some usefull general compenets or code templets which can be reused in other projects, I list them below (Started from chapter 5).
+I link them later:
+* Combinational testbench templet
+* Sequential testbench templet
+* UART component
+* Utilities library